www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. On the **az1000301-vm0 - Networking** blade, review the inbound port rules of the network security group assigned to the network interface of **az1000301-vm0**.

     > **Note**: The default configuration consisting of built-in rules block inbound connections from the internet (including connections via the RDP port TCP 3389)

-1. Add an inbound security rule to the existing network security group with the following settings:
+1. Click **Add inbound port rule** to add an inbound security rule to the existing network security group with the following settings:

     - Source: **Any**